The other day a man that I respect very high, Jabe Bloom, tweeted a question:

 In these case you will hear dialog like this:

-It never gets done.
-The problem happens.
+You know what?
+It never gets fixed.
+And then the problem happens.
 Blame is dished out.
 Another emergency fix gets done and some more technical debt gets created.
 It’s documented in new features that never that we are promised to do get time to do later.

 The original question was - how does technical debt feel?